ssesselmann/impulse/README.md

 22) Wrapped shape function in a try: except: in case no audio device is available.
 23) Fixed an issue where the x axis changed scale when comparison was switched on.
 24) Added peakfinder function with resolution notation (Bug prevents notation showing in log scale)
+25) Added new function and chart to display distortion curve (useful)

 Things to do
 ------------
-* Build function and chart to display distortion curve (useful)
 * Build interval histogram with Dead time calculation
 * Add browse button for isotope comparisons
 * Build option for switching theme between fun/boring :)